 ,c5t]$ tab ,total

 Let us explain!

-Take care with positioning since text can be overwritten. [taa] causes tabulation on the current line regardless of the current position.
+Take care with positioning because text can be overwritten. [taa] causes tabulation to be done as specified on the current line regardless of the current position.

-A dash will give leader dots 3,5, a double quote (") dot 5.
-For other options see Miscellaneous: Embosser Character Table
+Fill characters: a hyphen (-) produces the leader dots 3,6.
+A double quote mark (") produces dot 5.
+For other options see the Embosser Character Table.

 For the more technical:

-See [taaP:A:F~X] in the DBT Codes Quick Reference Topic
+See [taaP:A:F~X] in the DBT Codes Quick Reference.